Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/ui/css-styles.md

     ```

 > [!NOTE]
-> CSS support requires referencing Xamarin.Forms 4.5 or newer.
-To update this reference, manage the NuGet packages for the solution and ensure that the solution is using a version of Xamarin.Forms that is 4.5 or newer.
+> CSS support requires referencing MAUI 4.5 or newer.
+To update this reference, manage the NuGet packages for the solution and ensure that the solution is using a version of MAUI that is 4.5 or newer.
 Future versions of Maui Blazor Bindings will include this version by default.

 ## Applying CSS to components

 CSS styles are declared in the CSS file using standard CSS syntax.
-Styles are specified using selectors, which allow applying styles based on element type, base class, name, class attribute, and several other means (see below for Xamarin.Forms reference).
+Styles are specified using selectors, which allow applying styles based on element type, base class, name, class attribute, and several other means (see below for MAUI reference).

 In the `.razor` file on each component that allows CSS styles you can set the class or name via the `class` and `StyleId` properties, respectively.